markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 parameter.

-The second way of passing information from the action phase to the render phase is not unique to portlets, so it might be familiar to you -- using the session.
+The second way of passing information from the action phase to the render phase is not unique to portlets, so it might be familiar to you--using the session.
 By using the session, your code can set an attribute in the `actionRequest` that is then read from the JSP.
 In our case, the JSP would also immediately remove the attribute from the session so that the message is only shown once.
 Liferay